HofmaDresu/Blog/_posts/2018-04-23-todo-xamarin-forms.markdown

 </ListView>
 {% endhighlight %}

 We made a couple changes to display our actions and prepare for implementing them.
 The first thing we did is we named our ListView .
 We need to do this in order to reference it in the new MenuItem tags.
-We then created 2 context menu items for our todos, one for Complete and one for Delete.
+We then created two context menu items for our todos, one for Complete and one for Delete.
 There is some boilerplate we need to use to wire up our actions.
 This is because the data context for our TextCell is the TodoItem itself instead of the View Model, and we need to use commands on our View Model.
 We take care of this by setting the Source of our command binding to the TodoDisplayList and setting the path to our Command.

 Right now our actions don't do anything, but we set up the Command binding that we'll use to add actual functionality to these buttons.
 One interesting thing to note is that these actions are displayed differently on iOS and Android.
 This is because Xamarin Forms is using the native list actions for each OS, with Android showing actions in the titlebar on long press and iOS revealing the actions inline on swipe.